owen-simon/Formula-1-Constructor-Repository/README.md

-# Forumla One Constructor Championship Prediction
+# Forumla One Constructor Championship Predictions 🏎️

 ## Data Description
 This dataset contains constructor-level seasonal performance data from the Formula One World Championship, from 2002 to the present.